UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/rdas_storage/index.md

     === "Linux"
         !!! warning "No ```sudo``` on HPC"
             Do not attempt to run ```sudo``` commands on HPC, these are only meant for your personal Linux machines.
-To transfer data between R-DAS and HPC see [Access from HPC](#access-from-hpc).
+To transfer data between R-DAS and HPC see [Transfer data between R-DAS and HPC storage](#transfer-data-between-r-das-and-hpc-storage).

         First, install the necessary software packages to access your allocation